-Append a copy of acceptance letters or a copy of program pages.
-Citations of all presentations.
+- 1) Append a copy of acceptance letters or a copy of program pages. - 2) Citations of all presentations.

-TEACHING and/or OUTREACH: Professional level performance in teaching, outreach, or teaching/outreach.
-Document one of the following (all requirements related to these options must be met while in residence as a doctoral student in the department):

-1. Co-teach a course in the department.
+TEACHING and/or OUTREACH:

+- Professional level performance in teaching, outreach, or teaching/outreach.
+Document one of the following (all requirements related to these options must be met while in residence as a doctoral student in the department): - 1.
+Co-teach a course in the department.
 For additional information on meeting this requirement, see the section below on Teaching Courses in the Department.
-Students must enroll in HDFS 9920: Internship in HDFS when they are co-teaching a course.

-Append course syllabus.

-Student evaluations (numerical) and all written comments.

-Supervisor evaluation of effectiveness of teaching.

-2. Primary responsibility for a programmatic series of six to ten (6-10) presentations for local service agency.
-The scope, content, and number of presentations in the series must be approved in advance by the advisory committee.

-Identify program for which presentations were made.

-Include list of all related presentations.

-Peer (expert) evaluation of quality of material and presentation.

-Evaluation completed by audience for whom presentations were made.

-3. On-going (at least 40 contact hours) clinical/work/outreach in an institutional setting (e.g., hospital, school, service agency, etc.) with a specialized population.

-Identification of the institutional setting and specialized population.

-Append any educational/professional material developed for the institutional setting.

-Evaluation by direct supervisor.

-Evaluation by those receiving consultation, if outreach.

-4. Significant involvement in research evaluation for a specific program, including creation of an evaluation report

-Identification of program evaluation.

-Complete the checklist for program evaluation

-Append report.

-Append all correspondence with the sponsor of the evaluation.
+Students must enroll in HDFS 9920: Internship in HDFS when they are co-teaching a course. - o Required Documentation: - 1) Append course syllabus. - 2) Student evaluations (numerical) and all written comments. - 3) Supervisor evaluation of effectiveness of teaching. - 2.
+Primary responsibility for a programmatic series of six to ten (6-10) presentations for local service agency.
+The scope, content, and number of presentations in the series must be approved in advance by the advisory committee. - o Required Documentation: - 1) Identify program for which presentations were made. - 2) Include list of all related presentations. - 3) Peer (expert) evaluation of quality of material and presentation. - 4) Evaluation completed by audience for whom presentations were made. - 3.
+On-going (at least 40 contact hours) clinical/work/outreach in an institutional setting (e.g., hospital, school, service agency, etc.) with a specialized population. - o Required Documentation: - 1) Identification of the institutional setting and specialized population. - 2) Append any educational/professional material developed for the institutional setting. - 3) Evaluation by direct supervisor. - 4) Evaluation by those receiving consultation, if outreach. - 4.
+Significant involvement in research evaluation for a specific program, including creation of an evaluation report - o Required Documentation: - 1) Identification of program evaluation. - 2) Complete the checklist for program evaluation - 3) Append report. - 4) Append all correspondence with the sponsor of the evaluation.

-5. Production of a significant document for outreach purposes or an outreach publication.

-Citation of document and a copy of the document

-Complete checklist for document

-Append copy of program product.

-Append evaluation from peer review of the document.
+- 5. Production of a significant document for outreach purposes or an outreach publication. - o Required Documentation: - 1) Citation of document and a copy of the document - 2) Complete checklist for document - 3) Append copy of program product. - 4) Append evaluation from peer review of the document.